-The member assessments will also be higher in Fiscal Year 2024 because the actual member assessments in Fiscal Year 2023 was less than what was anticipated in the budget due to a carryover of \$85,000 from the Fiscal Year 2022 budget.
-A carryover of approximately \$60,000 is anticipated from the Fiscal Year 2023 budget to the Fiscal Year 2024 budget, along with \$10,000 from the Office Lease Stabilization Fund, that will reduce the member assessments in Fiscal Year 2024.
+The member assessments are higher in Fiscal Year 2024 because the actual member assessments in Fiscal Year 2023 was less than what was anticipated in the budget due to a carryover of \$85,000 from the Fiscal Year 2022 budget.
+However, a carryover of approximately \$60,000 is anticipated from the Fiscal Year 2023 budget to the Fiscal Year 2024 budget, along with \$10,000 from the Office Lease Stabilization Fund, that will reduce the actual member assessments for Fiscal Year 2024.
 The exact amount will be calculated at the end of the fiscal year.
 The unspent funds are due primarily to having the Water Policy Analyst position vacant for nearly six months and other vacant positions during the current fiscal year.